• Skip to primary navigation

 Coconut Frosting

-• Pour Wilton Coconut Candy Melts in a microwave-safe bowl.
+• Pour Wilton Coconut (or white) Candy Melts into a microwave-safe bowl.
 Heat on high for 30 seconds.

 Note: If any of your ingredients are cold or the candy melts stick to the sides of your bowl, your candy melts can harden and form little hard bits in your frosting.
 Try to pour the candy melts into the ingredients so they don’t touch the sides.
 If you end up with hard bits in your frosting, gently warm it in the microwave to allow them to melt, then beat until fluffy.